-2310 Foundations of Education.
-Survey of major concepts related to the teaching profession with

-- 2320 Instructional Technology.
+- 2310 Foundations of Education.
+Survey of major concepts related to the teaching profession with emphasis on educational history/philosophy, teaching as a mission, professional ethics, legal issues and culture of the school.
+30 hours of field experience are required in the course.
+B - 2320 Instructional Technology.
 Investigation of concepts and methods of using technology to enhance instruction, design curricula, and assess student achievement.
 B - 3340 Middle School Education.
 Addresses the strikingly unique characteristics of young adolescents, age 10-14, along with strategies to meet their physical, intellectual, and social/emotional development and analyzes the functions of Middle School classrooms.
 S - 4310 Assessment and Evaluation.
 Address multiple aspects of the evaluation process at the secondary level.
 Topics include assessment theory, sound assessment practices, standardized exam data disaggregation (TExES, TAKS), and the Professional Development Appraisal System.
 PRE: Concurrent enrollment in EDS 4360 and 4660.
 B. - 4330 Managing Diverse Classrooms.
 Study and practice of the concepts and methods used to successfully manage classrooms and student behavior respective of the diversity of content, culture, ethnicity and learning abilities present in today's schools.
 The presentation of multiple units of instruction is a major component of the course.
 Pre: Unconditional admission to Teacher Education Program and concurrent enrollment in EDS 4350.
-Fee \$131.
+Fee \$135.
 B - 4340 Reading, Writing and Thinking in Secondary and Middle Schools.
 Investigation of the concepts and methods used to successfully teach the important skills of reading, writing, and thinking in all secondary and middle school content areas.
 Pre: Unconditional admission to Teacher Education Program and enrollment in last semester before student teaching.
 B - 4350 Design and Delivery.
 Study and practice of the interrelated processes of designing, delivering and assessing an instructional unit with emphasis on documentation of state and local curricular expectations.
 The presentation of multiple units of instruction is a major component of the course.
 PRE: Unconditional admission to Teacher Education Program and concurrent enrollment in EDS 4330.
 B - 4360 Senior Seminar.
 Capstone seminar of topics related to the expectations for a beginning middle school, secondary, and all-level educators.
 Key topics include: Pedagogy and Professional Responsibility TEXES preparation, the interviewing process, and professional, ethical, legal responsibilities.
 Pre: Concurrent enrollment in EDS 4360 and 4310.
 B - 4660 Clinical Teaching.
 Culminating experience of the pre-professional teacher.
-This course is an all-day 15-week field experience under the supervision of university and secondary professional educators.
+This course is an allday 15-week field experience under the supervision of university and secondary professional educators.
 PRE: Concurrent enrollment in EDS 4360 and 4310.
-Fee \$240.
+Fee \$255.
 B